 Why Accidents Involving Commercial Trucks Are Dangerous

-If you ask wrongful death and injury lawyer David Shiner he will tell you that often people who call our law office for legal advice let us know they found our contact information by searching for a Fort Lauderdale wrongful death attorney near me and the results serve up injury firm’s local attorneys.
-The wrongful death attorneys who work at the Fort Lauderdale office of Shiner Law Group can be reached at 954-999-9900, and are local and represent families throughout Fort Lauderdale and South Florida for accident claims that result in catastrophic injury or death.
-Fort Lauderdale wrongful death attorney David Shiner and the injury attorneys at our firm have the experience you are looking for to file your wrongful death lawsuit and to win the most money.
+If you ask wrongful death lawyer David Shiner he will tell you that often people who call our law office for legal advice let us know they found our contact information by searching for a wrongful death attorney near me and the results serve up injury firm’s local attorneys.
+The wrongful death attorneys at Shiner Law Group can be reached at 561-777-7700, and are local and represent families throughout South Florida for accident claims that result in catastrophic injury or death.
+Wrongful death attorney David Shiner and the injury attorneys at our firm have the experience you are looking for to file your wrongful death lawsuit and to win the most money.

 The weight and speed of tractor-trailers, 18-wheelers, and other commercial trucks pose significant safety risks to other Florida drivers, as any collision with a smaller vehicle can ultimately result in fatal injuries and catastrophic damage.
 Fortunately, victims of Florida truck accidents can pursue legal action against negligible parties and secure the financial compensation they deserve.